A two-dimensional delta symbol method and its application to pairs of quadratic forms: Two-dimensional delta symbol: duality and p -functions

 In this section, we make some preparations to prove Theorem~\ref{thm:delta}.
-We begin by elaborating the first and key step which facilitates the two-dimensional delta symbol in Lemma~\ref{lem:duality} below.
-This can be seen as a higher dimensional analogue of the equality used in the one dimensional delta symbol method of Duke-Friedlander-Iwaniec \cite[(2.3)]{DFI}.
+We begin by elaborating the first and key step that facilitates the two-dimensional delta symbol in Lemma~\ref{lem:duality} below.
+This can be seen as a higher dimensional analogue of the equality used in the one dimensional delta symbol method of Duke--Friedlander--Iwaniec~\cite[(2.3)]{DFI}.